FranckLab/HR-VPTM/README.md

 ## Purpose
 This repository contains the MATLAB m-files for HR-VPTM along with synthetic example images.
 The algorithm relies on two primary precursor code: oLaF (https://gitlab.lrz.de/IP/olaf) and SerialTrack (early development fork from https://github.com/FranckLab/SerialTrack, which in turn uses modified part2track https://github.com/Part2Track/Part2Track and TPT https://github.com/FranckLab/T-PT subfunctions).

-## Running LFM2PT
+## Running HR-VPTM

 ### Software Required
 Development and test occurred in Matlab versions 2019a - 2021a on Windows 10.
 Other versions may work but have not been tested.

-The following Toolboxes are required:
+The following Toolboxes are dependancies:
 * 'System Identification Toolbox'
 * 'Signal Processing Toolbox'
 * 'Image Processing Toolbox'